Borja Valero: West Bromwich Albion

-Valero made his debut four days later in Albion's 1–3 League Cup defeat away to Hartlepool United.
-Manager Tony Mowbray said that he would have benefited from his first game in English football, only hours after receiving international clearance, despite the defeat.
+Valero made his debut four days later in Albion's 3–1 League Cup defeat away to Hartlepool United.
+Manager Tony Mowbray said that he would have benefited from his first game in English football, only hours after receiving international clearance, despite the loss.

 Following the team's relegation to the Championship after just one season, Valero said that he intended to remain at the club: "I still have a three-year contract here and would like to be true to that.
 For sure playing in the second division is not ideal.
 But if I have to put up with it then I am going to put up with it."
 By the beginning of the next campaign, however, he had changed his mind: "I prefer to play in Mallorca and not to be in the second division in England.
 This is clear.
 I am disposed for a loan return but it is necessary for an accord between the clubs".

 Just hours before the close of the transfer window, Valero returned to Mallorca on loan for 2009–10.
-On 13 September, in the first match in his second spell, he scored their 1000th top level goal in a 1–1 draw at Villarreal.
+On 13 September, in the first match in his second spell, he scored their 1000th top-flight goal in a 1–1 draw at Villarreal.
 In another away fixture, he netted in the last minute for the nine-man side to clinch a 1–1 draw against Atlético Madrid in October, and was ever-present as they finished fifth and qualified for the UEFA Europa League; he also won the prestigious Don Balón Award for the best Spanish player in the Spanish League.

 At the end of the campaign, Valero returned to his parent club after Mallorca confirmed they could not afford to take up the agreed fee of £2.5 million to make the move permanent.

 Villarreal

 For 2010–11, it was reported that Valero was joining Villarreal on a five-year contract, but the clubs eventually agreed on a season-long loan, with the move to be made permanent at the end of the campaign.
-He scored on his home debut, a 4–0 win against Espanyol on 12 September 2010, and featured heavily throughout the season as the team finished in fourth position and qualified for the Champions League.
+He scored on his home debut, a 4–0 victory over Espanyol on 12 September 2010, and featured heavily throughout the season as the team finished in fourth position and qualified for the Champions League.

 On 1 July 2011, Villarreal signed Valero on a permanent basis for an undisclosed fee.
 The former were relegated at the end of the campaign, and it was reported that he was among a number of players expected to leave.